bethanyALong/cardAPI/README.md

 ## Usage

-The service can be initialised through the CardApiApplication class or by running
+The service can be initialised through the UserApiApplication class or by running
 ```bash
 gradle bootRun
 ```